clj-commons/camel-snake-kebab/README.md

 # camel-snake-kebab

-A Clojure library for word case conversions.
+A Clojure[Script] library for word case conversions.

 ## Examples